oshbocker/snocast/README.md

 * `submission_format.csv`
 * `grid_cells.geojson`

-With the base files - listed above - in place we set about acquiring the data necessary to train the SWE prediction model.
+With the base files - listed above - in place we use the notebooks with the `get_` prefix to acquire the remaining data necessary to train the SWE prediction model.
 For the sake of prediction the data are separated into two main categories, static and time-sensitive.
 Static data sources do not vary between prediction windows and represent geographical features of the grid cell.
 The time-varying data sources capture SWE features that will vary for a particular grid cell throughout the snow season.
 The three time-varying data sources are:
 * Modis
 * NOAA HRRR Climate Data
 * Ground Measurements